 - Academic Standards and Aligned Assessments

-In 2013, America’s Edge members will be urging their Congressional delegation to do the following:
+In 2014, America’s Edge members will be urging their state legislative and congressional delegations to do the following:

 2. Protect access to high quality early care and education and increase quality of programs by: